kapicorp/kapitan/docs/example-terraform.md

 ### secrets

-Although there is no particular secrets in this instance.
+Although there are no particular secrets in this instance.
 It is possible to utilize Kapitan secrets as defined in [secrets management](secrets.md).
-There is truly no limit to the extensibility of this tool .
+There is truly no limit to the extensibility of this tool.